Is this picture familiar to you? If so, keep reading....

 My goal is to help you get to the point that you eat what you want, when you want, when you are hungry.
 It is not about attempting to control the behaviour – which may work for a while but inevitably breaks at some point – but about breaking the cycle of binge eating altogether.
 In order to achieve this, I work with binge and compulsive eating in a twofold process: working to change the binge/compulsive eating patterns and behaviours and also working to uncover the reason(s) for the eating behaviour.

-"It's not about the eating but it's not not about the eating"
+"It's not about the weight but it's not not about the weight"

 I believe this quote from Geneen Roth, author of many books on her struggle with compulsive overeating and how to overcome compulsive eating, succinctly summarises the point that the behaviour – the compulsive eating, the binge cycle – is important and requires our attention while also recognising the behaviour as symptomatic.
-The eating is a problem in itself but it also conceals, or is an expression of, something else and if that is is not understood and attended to, the behaviour will continue.
+The eating is a problem in itself but it also conceals, or is an expression of, something else and if that something is not understood and attended to, the behaviour is likely to continue.

 Breaking the cycle of binge and compulsive eating